Monday, December 23, 2024

 Now many people are giving arguments why they won’t serve, or why they avoided being summoned.
 Do you understand why the topic of mobilization is so controversial?

 I don’t think that we are an exception and we should “flagellate ourselves” for the fact that we have such a phenomenon as “deviators”.
 There is a certain layer of society that does not want to.
-That's all.
+That's it.
 I wouldn't make a huge problem out of this.

 Don't you think that the voices on this topic have become louder now?